valmir95/plex-sync-tool/README.md

 # plex-tool-sync

-A python tool used to sync and create playlists (and **soon** collections) based on lists from various external sources.
+A python tool used to sync and create playlists (use of collections is being implemented) based on lists from various external sources.
 The project has been implemented in such a way that adding new external sources is quite easy.
 You simply implement the _SourceService_ and _ExternalSource_ classes for the desired service and model.
 The appropriate classes are then created on runtime based on the list urls given from _config.toml_ with the use of factory classes and methods.

 Currently the following links from external sources are available and/or worked on: